-Our Feline Centre has three recognised RCVS Feline Specialists (the largest concentration of feline specialists in the UK) working with a dedicated team of specialist nurses and animal care assistants.
+Our Feline Centre has two recognised RCVS Feline Specialists (the largest concentration of feline specialists in the UK) working with a dedicated team of specialist nurses and animal care assistants.
 Members of the team work closely with fellow European and American veterinary specialists in anaesthesia, imaging, critical care, clinical pathology, neurology, cardiology, ophthalmology, oncology, dermatology, rehabilitation and behaviour to ensure a holistic, multi-disciplinary approach.
 We also work with the soft tissue and orthopaedic surgery services and may be involved with the care of feline patients both pre and post-operatively.

 Our specialist feline staff are recognised widely for their feline expertise and commonly lecture to vets, nurses and owners about feline medicine and cat friendly veterinary care.
 Compassionate cat care is core to teaching undergraduate nursing and veterinary students in our feline medicine rotation.

 The Centre has the following Feline Only Facilities:

 - Procedures room

 - Long Stay Ward with cattery style pens